 Bread was delicious and as well as the table bread we were offered other choices, a particular favourite was the bacon and onion brioche bread!

-Our first course was a starter of artichoke and foie gras, I don’t eat foie gras and I was given crapaudine beetroot with smoked eel and olives.
+Our first course was a starter of artichoke and foie gras, I don’t like foie gras and I was given crapaudine beetroot with smoked eel and olives.
 As a big foodie I generally know what items on the menu are but I’d never heard of crapadine beetroot!
 It turned out to be a carrot shaped beetroot!

 |Mr Silver’s Foie